Ready to Submit for Initial Review? Click here

 Our website has been updated to reflect the new thesis process, in which forms and milestones are tracked via each student's thesis dashboard in Python.
 For help with the Python Thesis Module / Thesis Dashboards, click here.

 During your graduation quarter, you are required to submit your thesis, dissertation, MBA report, JAP or capstone to Thesis Processing for review.
-We highly recommend watching the thesis brief as the first step in the process.
-In fact, in-person brief attendance is a requirement for all resident students during their graduation quarter.
-Watch the brief for March graduates here.
-Visit the Submission Process page for a step-by-step guide to processing your thesis that includes recommended timelines.
+Attending the thesis brief is the first step in the process.
+The briefs for March graduates have been held; a recording is available here.
+In-person brief attendance is mandatory for resident students during their graduation quarter.
+DL students receive viewing information by email from their ed techs.

 Got writer's block?

 The Graduate Writing Center can help.
 Sign up for one-to-one coaching and workshops such as Mark My Words (proofreading skills), Building Better Sentences, and Paraphrasing and Quoting Like a Pro.
 A writing coach can review your work and help you express your ideas clearly, powerfully, and concisely.
-Please visit the Writing Center to make an appointment.
-See synopses of past work here.
+Visit the Graduate Writing Center to make an appointment.
+Also, get ideas and inspiration from past thesis work.